Duy-Phuong/react-docs/react-maximilan.md

 Side effect: mean call something like https or store somethings in local storage of the browser or sending something to gg analysic => affect performance

+Now the word side effect is relatively abstract, in the end it means things like sending a HTTP request or storing something in your local storage of the browser or sending some analytics to Google analytics.
+You don't really want to do things like that in the constructor because that can impact performance and cause unnecessary re-render cycles which of course are pretty bad and you want to avoid

 getDiverStateFromProps that is lifecycle hook from react 16.3, the idea is whenever props change
 ![](./root/img/2020-01-24-16-10-26.png)